Detailed Guide forSurgical Technologists in San Diego County

 In California, the number of Surgical Technologists is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Surgical Technologists are expected to increase by 16.1 percent, or 1,500 jobs between 2014 and 2024.

-In San Diego County, the number of Surgical Technologists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Surgical Technologists are expected to increase by 17.1 percent, or 130 jobs between 2012 and 2022.
+In San Diego County, the number of Surgical Technologists is expected to grow slower than average growth rate for all occupations.
+Jobs for Surgical Technologists are expected to increase by 13.7 percent, or 100 jobs between 2014 and 2024.